Sangdol/bluecheese/resources/md/en/blog/vimrc.md

 If the plugin doesn't have a help document, visit the GitHub page of the plugin and see if there are any related issues.

-To easily open the GitHub page of a Plug line in vimrc, I use a function and command similar to this:
+To quickly open the GitHub page of a Plug line in vimrc, I use a function and command similar to this:

 ```vim
 function! s:open_plug_gh()